litegraphdb/readme.io/reference/Tags/overview-7.md

 ## Structure

-tag objects have the following structure:
+Tag objects have the following structure:

 ```json
 {